Workshops

 There are no available registration dates at this time.

-NOTE: This class will be held in a live, online format using the Zoom Platform
+Note: This class will be held in a live, online format using the Zoom Platform

 Do you have an important story to tell about your loved ones?
 Is it difficult for you to approach friends or family members with your camera?
 This workshop will help you find new inspiration and form new strategies for photographing the people that are closest to you.
-During this eight-hour intensive workshop we will examine work by photographers that have successfully described the intimate (or not so intimate) dynamics of their family.
-Daniel will reveal the techniques that he has used to fully engage family members in the act of making provocative works.
-We will discuss and critique your images in an effort to improve your abilities as an effective portraitist.
+This workshop is for those photographers that are interested in taking their work to a new level – overcoming fears and insecurities to move beyond a topical representation of the family dynamic.

 All images: ©Daniel W. Coburn